 One cup of organic flour gives you about a quarter of the recommended daily amount of zinc and iron.
 Both these elements are hard to get from food alone, especially for vegans and vegetarians.

-This grain is also favored by athletes, bodybuilders, and everyone else who wants to have control of their weight and muscle mass.
+This grain favored by athletes, bodybuilders, and everyone who wants to have control of their weight and muscle mass.
 It’s rich in protein and dietary fiber but has fewer calories than most other grains.

 Due to its nutritional value, organic whole grain buckwheat flour is perfect for everyone.
 It benefits your well-being, including the heart and vessels.